filecoin-project/devgrants/rfps/rfp-reputation-system.md

 **Acceptance criteria for sample application**:
 - The sample application must use the proposed service and go-filecoin network to present a view of miners and their current reputation scores.
-- The sample application must to view, search, and filter miners based on their reputation scores.
+- The sample application must be able to view, search, and filter miners based on their reputation scores.

 **Acceptance criteria for All project deliverables**:
 - All of the criteria above have been met.